"There's got to be some changes. Get it together, gonna be a lot of rearranging" R

 This even looks like a jazz album with it's soft candid photo of Jimi peering into the void. - 8/10

 LIGHTNIN' ROD/JIMI HENDRIX - "Doriella Du Fontainne"Not an album this time but a 12 inch single track, which is a sort of proto Rap thing.
-When this was released, it was claimed that Lightnin' Rod had participated in the original session and Rod later confirmed that.
-However when a 2011 re-release appeared, Alan Douglas informed Celluloid that the vocals were done in 1973!
-Was his memory fading or was Lightnin' Rod playing along with the original story for ego reasons?
+When this was released, it was claimed that Lightnin' Rod had participated in the original session in 1969 and Rod later confirmed that.
+However when a 2011 re-release appeared, the label's website stated that the vocal had been added in the 70s!
+I emailed Celluloid to get confirmation of this and they replied, telling me that Alan Douglas informed them that the vocals were done in 1973!
+Douglas had been assigned to handle the Hendrix recorded legacy in 1974 in fact, so he we can assume that is what he meant to say.
+If this is true, then Lightnin' Rod must have played along with the original story about it being recorded with Jimi for ego reasons.
+So the origin of this track remains vague.

 Released July 1984 (Celluloid Douglas Records CEL 166)

 An extended instrumental version was on the flip side.
-Later released on CD (see Singles Sleeves Part 3) and re-released in 2011.
+Later released on CD (see Singles Sleeves Part 3) and re-released on CD in 2011.

 Released 1988 (Rykodisk)